PacificBiosciences/sawfish/docs/user_guide.md

 ##### Duplications

 Very large insertions with long breakpoint homology will be represented as duplications in the VCF output only if they cannot be output as insertions.
 These will be written to the VCF output using the symbolic ALT value of `<DUP:TANDEM>`.
 All candidate duplications at least 50kb in length will be checked for a supporting depth signature, if this support is not found the candidate duplication will be reported in the VCF output as a breakend (`BND`) pair instead.
+By default, all candidate duplications above 100kb will be reported in the VCF output as a breakend (`BND`) pair regardless of supporting depth signature, this behavior can be adjusted with the `--max-deldup-size` option in the joint-call step.

 ##### Breakpoints